spamegg1/spamegg1.github.io/gsoc-2025/README.md

 ## Fs2 integration

-Once the GSoC coding period started, I worked on how to run an fs2 [`Stream`](https://fs2.io/#/guide?id=building-streams) on Cyfra.
+Once the coding period started, I worked on how to run an fs2 [`Stream`](https://fs2.io/#/guide?id=building-streams) on Cyfra.

 Fs2 has a `Pipe` type: